aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 ## How to Deploy

-You can deploy CarbonLake Quick Start through the manual setup process using AWS CDK.
+You can deploy Carbon Data Lake Quick Start through the manual setup process using AWS CDK.
 We recommend use of an AWS Cloud9 instance in your AWS account or VS Code and the AWS CLI.
 We also generally recommend a fresh AWS account that can be integrating with your existing infrastructure using AWS Organizations.

 ## 🎒 Pre-requisites